svaksha/pythonidae/API.md

 + [Homu](http://homu.io/) :: A bot that integrates with GitHub and your favorite continuous integration service.
 [Source Code](https://github.com/barosl/homu).
 + [python-gitlab](https://github.com/gpocentek/python-gitlab) :: Python wrapper for the GitLab API.

+## Telegram
++ [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) :: a pure Python interface for the Telegram Bot API, compatible with Python versions 2.7, 3.3+ and PyPy.
++ [munich-scripts](https://github.com/okainov/munich-scripts) :: Some useful scripts simplifying bureaucracy, especially when living in Munich, Germany.

 ----